garyg1/some-limits/writeup.markdown

 #### Other methods

-I read an [interesting paper](http://homepage.divms.uiowa.edu/~atkinson/ftp/CurvesAndSufacesClosestPoint.pdf) about using an ensemble method to solve this problem.
-The authors were using cubic splines to model roads for a driving simulator, and wanted to know where the vehicle was on the road given the \\((x, y, z) \\) coordinates.
+I read an [interesting paper](http://homepage.divms.uiowa.edu/~atkinson/ftp/CurvesAndSufacesClosestPoint.pdf) about using Newton's method and quadratic minimization to solve this problem.
+The authors were using cubic splines to model roads for a driving simulator, and, in real time, wanted to find where the vehicle was on the road given the \\((x, y, z) \\) coordinates.

 ### Drawing the curve